Biometric Residence Permits Are Transitioning to eVisas

 • Leave and enter the UK

-The BRP is essential for job applications, school enrollment, driving licence applications, healthcare access, and other public or official services.
+The BRP is essential for job applications, school enrolment, driving licence applications, healthcare access, and other public or official services.
 While you don't need to carry it all the time, you must show it at the border with your passport when travelling outside and returning to the UK.

 Migrants eligible to work in the UK are encouraged to collect their BRP before starting work.
 Employers must check prospective employees' right to work in the UK.
 However, under current legislation, employers are responsible for checking prospective employees' entitlement to work in the UK through the Right to Work Check.